Automattic/vip-gm2019-workshop-node/README.md

 Open http://localhost:4000 to load the Node/React project

+### Customizing

-If the DB was not initialized, this will go through the usual WordPress set up steps.
+You can modify or tailor the jumpstart commands to start with an empty WordPress DB - if the DB is not initialized from the SQL dump, this will go through the usual WordPress set up steps.
+You can also skip the uploads folder.

 To shell into the host: